DewniVishadi/Power-Interruption-Schedule-Management-API/README.md

 # Power-Interruption-Schedule-Management-API
-API for the Power Interruption Schedule Management
+This repository contains the API created for the Power Interruption Schedule Management functionality developed for the ElectroGrid System.